 LiveHealth reviews from BBB and Trustpilot

-Neither LiveHealth or its parent company Health Management Corporation has a profile on the BBB website, LiveHealth has a score of 1.4 out of 5 stars on Trustpilot, based on more than 320 reviews.
+LiveHealth has a BBB profile with a F rating.
+Its parent company, Health Management Corporation, doesn't have a profile on the BBB website.
+LiveHealth has a score of 1.2 out of 5 stars on Trustpilot, based on more than 400 reviews.
 Most negative reviews reference prescriptions not being sent to the pharmacy, as well as wrong prescriptions being prescribed.
 Yikes.

 How much does an online doctor visit with LiveHealth cost?

-Furthermore, LiveHealth also offers therapy visits starting at just $80, or $95 for a visit with a psychiatrist, which is much less expensive than some of LiveHealth’s competitors.
+LiveHealth urgent care visits cost $55 or less, based on your insurance coverage.
+Furthermore, LiveHealth also offers therapy visits starting at just $85, or $185 for a visit with a psychiatrist, which is much less expensive than some of LiveHealth’s competitors.
 However, there can be a bit of a wait period for these services, ranging from a few days for a psychologist to up to two weeks for a psychiatrist.

 LiveHealth is covered by Amerigroup, Anthem Blue Cross and Blue Shield, Anthem Blue Cross, Blue Cross and Blue Shield of Georgia, Empire Blue Cross and Empire Blue Cross Blue and Shield, Simply Healthcare, UniCare, and others.